macrocosm-os/prompting/assets/validator.md

 WALLET_NAME= #Name of your wallet(coldkey)
 HOTKEY= #Name of your hotkey associated with above wallet AXON_PORT= #Number of the open tcp port
+HF_TOKEN= #Access token from Hugging Face where you accepted the License Agreement for lmsys
 ```

 ## Running